smithphil88/gower-fields/README.md

 - On this page, the user is encouraged to ask about any questions that they may have.
 - This page contains a form that the user will be required to fill out if they wish to pose a question.
 - All fields must be filled out correctly and the email address must be a legitimate email address with an @ sign.
-- There is a response page that the user a directed to, upon completion of the contact form.
+- There is a response page that the user is directed to upon completion of the contact form.
-- This response page contains a short friendly message thanking the user for their question.
+- This response page contains a short, friendly message thanking the user for their question.
 It also includes the icon used in the navigation bar to take them back to the home page.

 ![Home page 1](documentation/contact-1.png)
 ![Home page 1](documentation/contact-2.png)